ztjhz/Hash-Table-in-C/README.md

 ## What can be done:

-- Implemnting testing for the hash table
+- Implementing testing for the hash table